department-of-veterans-affairs/next-build/READMEs/quickstart.md

 - Yarn Plop > Select **Query**
   - This will generate query file under the data/queries folder relating test

----

 ## Development breakdown

 Formatting data, updating data, and creating new data types and objects will be the majority of the development time.
 This is the suggested order to approach development, to not be overwhelmed with too many error messages.
 You can develop in any order.

+> [!TIP] I highly recommend creating a layout that shares a similar structure as an existing one in Next-Build for easier transition.

 1. Start with api-explorer.ts and your layout query[^1] to set up and format the data that is needed for your layout
    - Api-explorer to see the values Drupal is sending via the JSON:API
      - `yarn dev` to turn localhost on then navigate to [http://localhost:3999/\_playground/api-explorer/](http://localhost:3999/_playground/api-explorer/)
      - Useful for filling out mock.json and traversing through nested values
-   - if properties with nested properties are required, utilize the `...getNestedIncludes()` method to traveers through the nested properties in the api-explorer and for your query file's `query param` section.
+   - if properties with nested properties are required, utilize the `...getNestedIncludes()` function to traveers through the nested properties in the api-explorer and for your query file's `query param` section.
+   - This function can cause more unexpected work, especially if the type needed to traverse the property has not been made yet.
+Existing ones would be `media-image` and `media-document` You might have to create a new component and/or query to fulfill the input needed to use `...getNestedIncludes()`.
 2. In layout query file[^2]
    - Update the `query params` section with the properties needed for the layout.
    - Update the `data loader` to use the correct `RESOURCE_TYPES`